Dbz/rails_events/README.md

   'event selector' : 'callback'
 ```

-The proper naming convention for the javascript file is the pluralized model name camel cased with the controller action
+The proper naming convention for the javascript file is the controller name camel cased with the controller action
 e.g. `modelsAction.js`.

 ## Example